oeru/blog-feed-finder/README.md

 The goal of the Blog Feed Finder (BFF) is to provide non-technical users an intuitive interface which guides them through the process of finding the appropriate web address (URI) for their blog's feed, providing them with short non-technical insights to help their learning, complemented with more technically accurate elaboration in user-selectable info popups.
 The system is intended for use by both desktop/laptop and mobile computer users.

 The BFF plug-in is designed to work on a WP in Multi-Site configuration.
-In our case, we use each sub-site (in subdir mode) as a separate "Course" in which learners (either anonymous or logged in users) participate.
-Once the user has found a valid blog feed, if they are authenticated, this plugin allows them to associate that feed URL (and its feed type, e.g. RSS, Atom, JSON) with each Course (subsite) for which they are registered.
+In our case, we use each sub-site (in subdir mode) as a separate "Course" in which learners (either anonymous or logged in users) participate (i.e. are enrolled).
+Once the user has found a valid blog feed, if they are authenticated, this plugin allows them to associate that feed URL (and its feed type, e.g. RSS, Atom, JSON) with each Course (subsite) in which they are enrolled.

 We ([the OERu](https://oeru.org)) also operates the [WEnotes service](https://tech.oeru.org/wikieducator-notes-oerus-course-feed-aggregation-and-messaging-system "Overview of what WikiEducator notes are, and why"), [WEnotes WordPress Plug-in](https://github.com/oeru/wenotes) and a [library of scanner scripts](https://bitbucket.org/wikieducator/wenotes-tools) ([we also have a full-Docker-based deployment stack](https://github.com/oeru/wenotes-docker)), which scans various social media (mostly Free and Open Source federated media in preference to the proprietary social media monocultures, e.g. Mastodon, Discourse, Hypothes.is, etc.) to aggregate messages which are tagged with our Course Codes.
 In the case of registered blog feeds, we scan them for tagged posts and then reference them in a form that can be incorporated into our per-Course WEnotes feeds.